abaer123/gitlab-agent/doc/architecture.md

   - Simplify backend code by replacing polling code with cache access (another API call, but no polling needed).

   For example, https://gitlab.com/gitlab-org/gitlab/-/issues/217792#note_348582537.
 Instead of fetching data via Kubernetes API we could fetch it from the cache synchronously from the front end.

-- In general makes it possible to integrate a cluster behind a firewall or NAT with GitLab.
-See https://gitlab.com/gitlab-org/gitlab/-/issues/212810.

 ## High-level architecture